manuelbieh/react-book/ecosystem/routing.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

 While we avoided duplication of routing in this case, we have created duplication of the layout code.
-One should probably abstract this structure in its own layout component.
+We should probably abstract this structure in its own layout component.

 ```jsx
 import React from 'react';